 D.M.
-Wills Associates Limited (Wills) has been retained by Mr. Stephen Lennox (Owner) to prepare a Functional Servicing Review (FSR) for the property at 16 Fire Route 94A.
+Wills Associates Limited (Wills) has been retained by Mr. Stephen Lennox (Owner) to prepare a Functional Servicing Review (FSR) for the property at 16 Fire Route 94A (Site).
 The Site is located at Point Pleasant, South East of Alpine Village, on Pigeon Lake between Bicelow Bay to the West and Nicholas Cove to the East.

 The Site currently has 10 single storey cabins previously used for commercial purposes.
 The proposed development includes removing all existing structures and constructing five two-bedroom commercial cabins and one private four-bedroom cottage for the Owner.
+The cabins and cottage are proposed as four season dwellings.
 The proposal also includes a dry slip boathouse.
 The existing access road will be upgraded, and the addition of parking spaces will be required for the commercial cabins.

-The FSR is required as part of the zoning by-law amendment (ZBA) application and shall provide sufficient information to determine the feasibility of the proposed development while demonstrating no negative impacts to adjacent lands.
+The FSR is required as part of the Zoning By-law Amendment (ZBA) application and shall provide sufficient information to determine the feasibility of the proposed development while demonstrating no negative impacts to adjacent lands.